State of GenAI Data Readiness in 2024 - Survey results are in!

 • Machine Learning (ML) model training relies on synthetic data generation to supplement existing datasets when production data is scarce or non-existent.

-Each of these synthetic data use cases will be discussed in greater detail in chapters 3 and 4.
+Each of these synthetic data use cases will be discussed in greater detail in chapters 4 and 5.

 Additional use cases include:

-• Privacy-compliant data sharing uses synthetic data to distribute datasets internally (to other domains) or externally (to partners or other authorized third parties) without revealing PII.
+• Privacy-compliant data sharing uses fictitious data to distribute datasets internally (to other domains) or externally (to partners or other authorized third parties) without revealing PII.
 Good examples of this are synthetic financial data and synthetic patient data.

 Synthetic Data Generation for Software Testing